next-actions/pytest-mh/docs/articles/tips-and-tricks.rst

 Tips and Tricks
 ###############

-Here is a list of several pytest-mh tips and tricks that you can use as an inspiration for your project.
+Here is a list of several pytest-mh tips and tricks that you can use as inspiration for your project.

 .. toctree::